lokapal-xyz/education/content/howtodao/05-dao-community/Reputation-and-Trust/On-Chain-Reputation.md

 - **Hybrid Systems** – Combining on-chain and off-chain reputation signals.
 - **Community Oversight** – Allowing members to dispute or challenge reputation scores.

----

-## **Final Thoughts**

-On-chain reputation mechanisms provide a fair, automated, and tamper-proof way to measure contributions and governance participation in DAOs.
-By designing robust reputation models, DAOs can move beyond pure token-based governance and reward meaningful, long-term engagement.